alekhyaduba/alekhyaduba.github.io/README.md

 I developed windows form applications to automate the user stories comprising of desktop applications and websites (Selenium framework wrapper).
 Often when time permits, I used to design and build mini frameworks that would reduce the user story automation time.

 - **Database Analyst**:
 I worked with finance data of one of the Big 4 companies, and validated their reporting system's results.
 I designed SQL queries and stored procedures to validate the data in the reporting system and was able to uncover 45% more issues than what were possible through UI testing.
-I also worked closely with DBA to detect the discrencies if any early on in the software cycle.
+I also worked closely with DBA to detect the discrepencies if any early on in the software cycle.
 I was awarded on multiple occasions for my contributions.

 ### Projects
 I like to implement what I learn and you can check out my personal and professional project details [here](Projects.md)